CSSS/git-tutorial/README.md

 We recommend you to follow [this guide](https://pcottle.github.io/learnGitBranching) and complete the first three tasks before following with the tutorial below.
-In this tutorial you're going to learn:
+In this tutorial you are going to learn:

 - How to install/configure git
 - Git basics (diffs, commits, etc.)